Aquabrass Alt Progetto Aqua Review & Rating Updated: April 27, 2026

 Customer Service

-Our customer service experience with Aquabrass has been good.
-But it has changed under AD Waters.
+Our customer service experience with Aquabrass has been good, but it has changed under AD Waters.

 Neither the telephone number nor an e-mail address for customer support is published any longer on the company website (but see above).
-The only contact option is through a contact-us screen, which, if you need help right away, is not nearly as helpful as a telephone number.
+The only obvious contact option is through a contact-us screen, which, if you need help right away, is not nearly as helpful as a telephone number.

 Once you get in contact with an agent, however, things move along quickly with the cordiality for which Canadians are well-known.